How To Stick To An Effective School Routine All Year Long

 Routine Remedy: Create an after school schedule

-If too much screen time is interfering with your child’s homework, create a schedule that lays out when it’s time to sit down and start homework.
-You can also include time in the schedule for after-school activities like clubs, sports teams, art classes, or music lessons.
-Activities like these help kids learn to think creatively, problem solve, and express themselves—while providing a much-needed break from screen time.
+If too much screen time is interfering with your child’s homework, create a schedule that outline when it’s time to sit down and start homework.
+You can also include time in the schedule for after-school activities like sports.

-Problem: Your child is starting homework later each night
+Problem: Your child begins homework later each night

 Routine Remedy: Make evening plans your child will want to participate in

-Help your child learn to stop procrastinating by giving him or her something to look forward to each evening.
-The catch is that he or she can only partake if homework is done first.
-Have a family games night, story time, movie with popcorn, or something fun that you spend the evening doing.
-If your child gets the work done beforehand, he or she can participate.
+Help your child learn to stop procrastinating by giving them something to look forward to each evening.
+The catch is that they can only partake if homework is done first.
+Have a family fgames night, story time, movie with popcorn, or something fun that you spend the evening doing.
+If your child gets the work done beforehand, they can participate.

 Routine Remedy: Help your child record deadlines onto a calendar

-To help your child stay organized all year, help him or her record important due dates on a calendar or agenda.
-This will help your child see which assignments are due and will need to be worked on in advance.
-Make a routine where you do this together at the beginning of each week.
-Recording these due dates in advance will keep your child organized and relieve the anxiety that comes with last-minute surprise due dates.
+To help your child stay organized all year, help them record important due dates on a calendar or agenda.
+This will help your child see when they need to work on and submit assignments in advance.
+Create a routine together at the beginning of each week.
+Record due dates in advance to keep your child organized and relieve any last-minute due date anxiety.

 Create a Routine That Works For Your Child